-Throughout the post, I’m going to list some common advantages and disadvantages of each on so you can make an informed decision about whether or not it’s right for you.
+Throughout the post, I’m going to list some common advantages and disadvantages of each one so you can make an informed decision about whether or not it’s right for you.
 No matter which one you choose, be sure to educate yourself on different strategies to grow your business over time.

 Some people consider this the holy grail of online business models and it’s with good reason.

 Amazon, the largest Ecommerce store on the planet had total revenues of $25.4 billion in the third quarter of 2015 alone.

 Ecommerce can be defined as the buying and selling of goods and services or the transmitting of funds or data over an electronic network, primarily the internet.

 This is a broad definition and it basically encompasses any transaction that occurs over an internet connection.
 If you manage a blog and sold one or two products, you’d be considered an Ecommerce store by this definition.

 Sending money to your friends through PayPal as well as buying a bag of dog food from PetSmart are all considered Ecommerce transactions.

-It doesn’t matter if it’s personal or business, anything bought, sold, or transferred over the internet is Ecommerce.
+It doesn’t matter if it’s personal or business, anything bought, sold, or transferred over the internet is considered Ecommerce.

 Because that definition is so broad, we’re going to focus on Ecommerce stores with a shopping cart as an online business model.